For those who really care about sound quality, Apple’s own AirPods won’t cut it – but the Bose SoundSport Wireless might.

 Build and comfort

+They are a savvy design.
 The remote barely weighs anything, leaving nothing to drag the cable down, and they are comfortable to wear.
 The soft silicone rubber hooks trace the basic lines of the ear, making the fit secure enough for running or going to the gym.

 MORE: Apple AirPods review